solodev/cloud-documentation/src/pages/Sites/Update/index.md

 Update Primary URL | Enter the new primary URL.
 Update Staging URL | Enter the new staging URL.
 Update Origin URL | Enter the new origin URL.
 Add Alias | An alias allows users to access the site via a nickname or alternative URL.
-Enter the alias in the text field and click the **Add** button.
+Enter the alias in the text field and click the **+** button.

 ## Advanced